 How does Intermountain Health's SelectHealth affect billing in Utah?

-What are Utah's prompt pay requirements for insurance claims?
+What are Utah's prompt-payment requirements for clean claims?

 Nearby States We Also Serve